microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 ```

 # Remarks
-The RadioButtons control has special navigation behavior that helps not only keyboard accelerant users, but also accessibility users to navigate the list more quickly and more easily.
+The RadioButtons control has special navigation behavior that helps keyboard users navigate the list more quickly and more easily.

 ## Putting focus into the RadioButtons list
 There are two states that the RadioButtons control can have with it's RadioButton content: